Photo credit: Creative Commons - chaiwithchrist.com

 Revelation 3:15-16 NIV I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.

-Revelation 3:18 MSG “Here’s what I want you to do: Buy your gold from me, gold that’s been through the refiner’s fire.
+Revelation 3:18 MSG Here’s what I want you to do: Buy your gold from me, gold that’s been through the refiner’s fire.
 Then you’ll be rich.
 Buy your clothes from me, clothes designed in Heaven.
 You’ve gone around half-naked long enough.
 And buy medicine for your eyes from me so you can see, really see.

 During Times of Spiritual Highs

-2 Corinthians 12:6-7 NIV Even if I should choose to boast, I would not be a fool, because I would be speaking the truth.
+2 Corinthians 12:6-7 NIV ven if I should choose to boast, I would not be a fool, because I would be speaking the truth.
 But I refrain, so no one will think more of me than is warranted by what I do or say, or because of these surpassingly great revelations.
 Therefore, in order to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.

-During Times of Self Confidence
+During Times of Self-Confidence

-Matthew 26:33-35, 73-75 NIV Peter replied, “Even if all fall away on account of you, I never will.”
-“Truly I tell you,” Jesus answered, “this very night, before the rooster crows, you will disown me three times.”
-But Peter declared, “Even if I have to die with you, I will never disown you.”
-And all the other disciples said the same.
-73-75 After a little while, those standing there went up to Peter and said, “Surely you are one of them; your accent gives you away.”
+After a little while, those standing there went up to Peter and said, “Surely you are one of them; your accent gives you away.”
 Then he began to call down curses, and he swore to them, “I don’t know the man!”
 Immediately a rooster crowed.
 Then Peter remembered the word Jesus had spoken: “Before the rooster crows, you will disown me three times.”
-And he went outside and wept bitterly.
+And he went outside and wept bitterly."

 Expect Temptation, Resist Temptation